viur-framework/viur-docs/source/intro.rst

 <https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python>`_
 is required for testing and deployment in the latest version.

-As client system, Windows, OS X and Linux are supported, but Linux will give you the best platform for development tasks with ViUR.
+As client system, Windows, OS X and Linux are supported.
+We recommend Linux for ViUR development tasks.

 Terminology